base-org/web/apps/base-docs/base-camp/docs/mappings/mappings-sbs.md

 ### Utilizing msg.sender

-Another issue with this contract is that `public` means anyone and everyone with a wallet and funds to pay gas fees.
+Another issue with this contract is that a `public` function can be called by anyone and everyone with a wallet and funds to pay gas fees.
 As a result, anyone could go in after you and change your favorite number from lucky number **13** to anything, even **7**!

 That won't do at all!